Convict leasing: The system in various states

-In Georgia convict leasing began in April 1868, when Union General and newly appointed provisional governor Thomas H. Ruger issued a convict lease for prisoners to William Fort for work on the Georgia and Alabama Railroad.
-The contract specified "one hundred able bodied and healthy Negro convicts" in return for a fee to the state of $2500.
-In May the state entered into a second agreement with Fort and his business partner Joseph Printup for another 100 convicts, this time for $1000, to work on the Selma, Rome and Dalton Railroad, also in north Georgia.
+In Georgia convict leasing began in April 1868, when Union General and newly appointed provisional governor Thomas H. Ruger issued a convict lease for incarcerated people to William Fort for work on the Georgia and Alabama Railroad.
+The contract specified "one hundred able bodied and healthy Negro convicts" in return for a fee to the state of $2,500.
+In May, the state entered into a second agreement with Fort and his business partner Joseph Printup for another 100 convicted people, this time for $1,000, to work on the Selma, Rome and Dalton Railroad, also in north Georgia.
 Georgia ended the convict lease system in 1908.

-In Tennessee, the convict leasing system was ended on January 1, 1894 because of the attention brought by the "Coal Creek War" of 1891, an armed labor action lasting more than a year.
-At the time both free and convict labor were used in mines, although the two types of workers were kept separated.
-Free coal miners attacked and burned prison stockades, and freed hundreds of black convicts; the related publicity and outrage turned Governor John P. Buchanan out of office.
+In Tennessee, the convict leasing system was ended on January 1, 1894, because of the attention brought by the "Coal Creek War" of 1891, an armed labor action lasting more than a year.
+At the time, both free and convict labor were used in mines, although the two types of workers were kept separated.
+Free coal miners attacked and burned prison stockades, and freed hundreds of convicted black people; the related publicity and outrage turned Governor John P. Buchanan out of office.

 The end of convict leasing did not mean the end of convict labor, however.
 The state sited its new penitentiary, Brushy Mountain State Penitentiary, with the help of geologists.
-The prison built a working coal mine on the site, dependent on labor done by prisoners, and operated it at significant profit.
+The prison built a working coal mine on the site, dependent on labor done by incarcerated people, and operated it at significant profit.
 These prison mines were closed in 1966.

 Texas began convict leasing by 1883 and abolished it officially in 1910.
 A cemetery containing what are believed to be the remains of 95 "slave convicts" has recently (2018) been discovered in Sugar Land, now a suburb of Houston.

 Alabama began convict leasing in 1846 and outlawed it in 1928.
 It was the last state to formally outlaw it.
 The revenues derived from convict leasing were substantial, accounting for about 10% of total state revenues during 1883, surging to nearly 73% by 1898.
 Political campaigning against convict leasing in Alabama began in 1915.
 Bibb Graves, who became Alabama's governor in 1927, had promised during his election campaign to abolish convict leasing as soon as he was inaugurated, and this was finally achieved by the end of June 1928.